tearust/tea-layer1-facade/README.md

 ```

 ### ENV
+- `NATS_URL` specity Nats Server URL:Port.
+If not specified, default value will be `127.0.0.1:4222`

 - `FACADE_WSURL` specify a websocket url which layer1 server you wanted. `ws://127.0.0.1:9944` is used by default if not specified.

  e.g: `FACADE_WSURL=wss://poc-3.polkadot.io`